Why Are My Magnolia Leaves Curling?

 Temperature stress

 The next factor that affects the shape of the leaves is the weather.
-If your area has drastic changes in temperature this can have a negative effect on the tree.
+If your area has drastic temperature changes, this can hurt the tree.

-Also, too hot weather can cause a magnolia to ‘clump’ its leaves to reduce overheating.
-Because magnolia leaves are large, they heat up quickly and, to avoid damage, the tree reduces their area by folding them in half.
+Also, too hot weather can cause a magnolia to close its leaves to reduce overheating.
+Because magnolia leaves are large, they heat up quickly, and to avoid damage, the tree reduces its area by folding them in half.

 How to fix it

-There is nothing to be done about this problem because it is a natural process.
+Nothing is to be done about this problem because it is a natural process.
 Usually, only young or potted trees suffer from temperature stress.

 But if you want to improve the situation of your magnolia, you can shade it for the duration of the heat if the size allows.
 Also, mulch the root zone to keep the roots cool.
 One extra watering will also do some good.